SRMD: Sparse Random Mode Decomposition: Introduction

-The synchrosqueeze transform (SST) \cite{daubechies2011synchrosqueezed} improves over the CWT by calculating instantaneous frequencies and ``squeezing'' them through a reassigment algorithm, namely, shifting them to the center of the time-frequency region \cite{auger2013time}.
+The synchrosqueeze transform (SST) \cite{daubechies2011synchrosqueezed} improves over the CWT by calculating instantaneous frequencies and ``squeezing'' them through a reassignment algorithm, namely, shifting them to the center of the time-frequency region \cite{auger2013time}.
 This leads to sharper time-frequency representations than the STFT and CWT, which are often limited by the finite sampling lengths and can create spectral smearing.
 In addition, the sharpening essentially prunes the unnecessary wavelet coefficients, thus leading to a sparser representation.
-Various SST based methods have been proposed using other signal transforms for example the S-transform \cite{huang2015synchrosqueezing} and the wavelet packet transform \cite{yang2015synchrosqueezed}.
+Various SST-based methods have been proposed using other signal transforms for example the S-transform \cite{huang2015synchrosqueezing} and the wavelet packet transform \cite{yang2015synchrosqueezed}.
 The empirical wavelet transform (EWT) \cite{gilles2013empirical} combines aspects of EMD with the wavelet transform.
 The main idea behind EWT is to partition the Fourier domain and build empirical wavelet filters from the segmented spectrum.
-This is done by identifying local maxima of the amplitude in the Fourier domain and partitioning the regions to separate the maxima \cite{liu2019recent}.
+This is done by identifying the local maxima of the amplitude in the Fourier domain and partitioning the regions to separate the maxima \cite{liu2019recent}.
+In \cite{gilles2014parameterless}, the authors propose a fast scale-space algorithm to automatically detect meaningful modes from a histogram without assuming the knowledge about the number of modes.
 The EWT was extended to two dimensions for applications in imaging and can be related to other wavelet-like transforms \cite{gilles20142d}.

+In this work, we propose a signal representation and decomposition algorithm based on a sparse random feature approximation \cite{hashemi2021generalization} to the continuous short-time Fourier transform.
+The previous paragraph summarized several successful signal decomposition techniques, some of which are developed directly from a continuous transform (e.g. STFT, SST, CWT, etc.) or more generally a signal-frequency decomposition form (e.g. EMD and the related methods).
+In this work, we represent the signal using the continuous STFT and develop a randomized approach for approximation of the continuous integral formulation without needing to resolve the time-frequency domain.
+The methods are related to the random feature models, which are used in regression, classification, and more generally supervised learning.